Skip to main content

 Find Out More

 The particular strength of this course lies in its applied ethos.
-Our MA graduates have found their placement and research experiences to be particularly beneficial in supporting their successful application to specific professional education courses in psychology.
+Our MA graduates have found their engagement with external partner organisations through the programme to be particularly beneficial in supporting their successful application to specific professional education courses in psychology.

-Our MA students have the opportunity to gain relevant work experience through the six-month non-compulsory placement module (AP6153).
+Our MA students have the opportunity to gain relevant work related skills and experience.

 Skills and Careers Information